 So it’s crucial to do your homework and target the right audience.
-Focusing on a niche is a smart idea, and you can try setting up your ads so you use a layering system.
+Focusing on a niche is a smart idea, and you can try setting up your ads, installing supportive apps like print on demand.
 How does this work?
 Let’s imagine your ecommerce store sells bodybuilding equipment and apparel.
 Here’s how a layered approach would work.

 - You target people who follow Arnold Schwarzeneger because he’s a bodybuilder.
 But not everyone who is following him is going to be a bodybuilder.

 - So you add another layer.
 You find another famous bodybuilder, then target people who like both Schwarzeneger and this other famous bodybuilder.

 - And you can keep adding other layers to get a more and more niche audience.

 You will get a lower volume of traffic, maybe 100,000 instead of 1,000,000, but you will be targeting a clear niche.
 And it’s very important to do that initially.

 You also need to think about the best sources of traffic.

 Take a look at this data, which was gathered by BigCommerce from over 60,000 ecommerce stores.